aloksGithub/defi_orders/README.md

 2) Change the varieble CURRENTLY_FORKING to whichever network you would like to fork
 3) Run `npx hardhat node`
 4) `npx hardhat run --network localhost scripts/deploy.ts`
+5) The addresses of the deployed contracts as well as the hashes of the deployment transactions should show up in deployments/localhost

 # Testing

 1) Change the variable ENVIRONMENT to 'test'.
 You can leave it as prod, but the deployment script will take considerably longer as it tries to initialize every pool of every masterchefs rather than the first few
-2) Change the varieble CURRENTLY_FORKING to whichever network's fork you would like to run tests on
+2) Change the variable CURRENTLY_FORKING to whichever network's fork you would like to run tests on
 3) Run `npx hardhat test`